 The Emergency Management section of the Plan establishes the responsibilities and authority within the NKWD for responding to most probable emergencies and outlines specific tasks for carrying out functional and constructive solutions based on a review of the potential emergencies and risks.
 The procedures are consistent with the goals of the State Emergency Water Supply System Management Plan.
 It is also intended that this document provide guidance to ensure that the primary aspects of recovery from an emergency are addressed in an organized manner to aid in an efficient response and in maintaining drinking water quality and quantity.
-This Emergency Management section was updated in the spring of 2020 to operate as a "stand alone" document capable of being utilized in all emergency situations.
+This Emergency Management section was updated in the spring of 2020 and again in summer 2022, to operate as a "stand alone" document capable of being utilized in all emergency situations.
 This was done in conjunction with the federally mandated vulnerability assessment.
-In addition to updating contact information, which included adding websites and email address, an epidemic/pandemic section was added.
+In addition to updating information, which included adding websites and email address, contact epidemic/pandemic and cyber-security sections were added.